DjangoGirls/tutorial-extensions/en/add_wagtail_to_your_website/install_wagtail/README.md

     path('pages/', include(wagtail_urls)),
 ```

-Wagtail comes with its own custom admin interface provide by `wagtailadmin_urls` which we will be able to access by
+Wagtail comes with its own custom admin interface provided by `wagtailadmin_urls` which we will be able to access by
 visiting the URL`/cms/`.
 This is different from the Django admin interface provided by `django.contrib.admin`we have
 been accessing by the `/admin/` URL.
 In a typical Wagtail only project, the admin site would be at `/admin/` but
 because we are adding Wagtail to an already existing Django project, this would clash with our , admin URL so we are